 - 11.4.1.
-A cashier must count the money he/she receipted, record the outcome on the cash-up sheet per category, then report to the senior responsible for the closing of the banking batches; - 11.4.2.
+A cashier must count the money he/she receipted, record the outcome on the cashup sheet per category, then report to the senior responsible for the closing of the banking batches; - 11.4.2.
 No cashier may have access to the closing bank batch facility of the financial system.
 The senior verifies whether the amounts are correct and send the cashier back if necessary, otherwise closed the banking batch; - 11.4.3.
-All shortages must be paid in by the cashier and all surpluses must be receipted in the vote number or segment open for this purpose. - 11.4.4.
+All shortages must be paid in by the cashier and all surpluses must be receipted in the vote number open for this purpose; - 11.4.4.
 The cashier supervisor in the presence of the cashier should deposit the money into the prescribed money bag, seal and lock it up in the safe; - 11.4.5.
-All closed banking batches must be deposited and received by the bank within 72 hours unless holiday or weekends or as indicated above; and
+All closed banking batches must be deposited and received by the bank within 72 hours; and - 11.4.6.A service provider will collect all deposits; quote the seal serial number and issue a receipt for the money bags;